 We are subject to taxation in the United States.
 Changes in tax laws applicable to us, including interpretations thereof and related accounting standards, could materially and adversely affect our business, financial condition, results of operations and cash flows.
 For example, in 2018, the United States Supreme Court decided South Dakota v.
 Wayfair, Inc. That decision overturned earlier case law that online sellers are not required to collect sales and use taxes unless they have a physical presence in the buyer's state.
-Although the Wayfair decision has not had a material effect on our business, it has resulted in nationwide uncertainty over sales tax liability and could precipitate responses from federal and state legislators, regulators and courts that materially increase our tax administrative costs and tax risk.
-Many states have also adopted laws requiring so-called "marketplace facilitators" to collect and remit sales taxes on behalf of participants in their marketplaces.
-Certain states also require sales tax to be collected and remitted with respect to the provision of software as a service (SaaS), downloadable software, information services, data processing services and, under certain circumstances, lead generating services.
-To the extent regulators take the position that such laws require us to collect and remit sales taxes related to the sales of cars to consumers by TrueCar Certified Dealers or characterize any of our existing or future product offerings as taxable SaaS, downloadable software, information services, data processing services, lead generation services or as any other taxable product or service, our business could be adversely affected.
+Although the Wayfair decision has not had a material effect on our business, it ~~has resulted in nationwide uncertainty over~~ continues to reshape the sales tax liability landscape and ~~could precipitate~~ responses from federal and state legislators, regulators and courts ~~that could~~ materially increase our tax administrative costs and tax risk.
+Many states have ~~also~~ adopted laws requiring so-called "marketplace facilitators" to collect and remit sales taxes on behalf of participants in their marketplaces.
+Certain states also require sales tax to be collected and remitted with respect to the provision of software as a service (SaaS), downloadable software, information services, data processing services, ~~digital services, digital goods,~~ and, under certain circumstances, lead generating services.
+To the extent regulators take the position that such laws require us to collect and remit sales taxes related to the sales of cars to consumers by TrueCar Certified Dealers or characterize any of our existing or future product offerings as taxable SaaS, downloadable software, information services, data processing services, ~~digital services, digital goods,~~ lead generation services or as any other taxable product or service, our business could be adversely affected.

-Under the Tax Cuts and Jobs Act of 2017, research and development costs are no longer fully deductible in the current year and are required to be capitalized and amortized for U.S. tax purposes effective January 1, 2022.
-Unless repealed or modified through legislative processes, this mandatory capitalization may increase our cash tax liabilities.
+~~Under~~ States may enact legislation that effectively diminishes our tax assets.
+For example, in the ~~Tax Cuts~~ second quarter of 2024, California enacted legislation effective for tax years 2024 through 2026, suspending the ability of certain companies to deduct net operating losses and ~~Jobs Act~~ imposing an annual cap on the use of ~~2017~~ tax credits.
+For the impacted tax years, California taxes on income which could otherwise be offset by our California net operating losses that have a 20-year carryforward period, will instead be offset by our California research and development costs are no longer fully deductible in the current year and are required to credits which could otherwise be capitalized and amortized for U.S. tax purposes effective January 1, 2022.
+Unless repealed or modified through legislative processes, this mandatory capitalization may increase our cash tax liabilities ~~carried forward indefinitely.~~